Lester Crawford: Food and Drug Commissioner

 The Health, Education, Labor, and Pensions Committee approved the nomination on June 15, 2005, and Crawford was confirmed by the Senate on July 18, 2005 by a vote of 78-16, with six senators not voting.

 Crawford resigned on September 23, 2005, just a few short months later, in a surprise announcement.
 He denied that allegations of financial improprieties were the reason for his departure.
 Bush nominated Andrew von Eschenbach to succeed Crawford.
 Crawford joined a Washington lobbying firm, Policy Directions Inc.

 On April 28, 2006, Crawford's lawyer, Barbara Van Gelder, announced that he was being investigated by a grand jury over accusations of financial improprieties and false statements to Congress.

 On October 16, 2006, the U.S. Department of Justice charged Crawford with lying and violating conflict-of-interest laws for falsely reporting his ownership of stock in companies regulated by the FDA.
 He falsely stated in a 2004 government filing that he and his wife sold their shares of Sysco and Kimberly-Clark, when in fact they continued to hold them, and also failed to disclose income from exercising stock options in Embrex Inc.

 Personal

-Crawford has been married since 1963 to Catherine Walker of Birmingham, Alabama.
-They have two daughters, Leigh and Mary, and four grandchildren.
+Crawford was married since 1963 to Catherine Walker of Birmingham, Alabama.
+They had two daughters, Leigh and Mary, and four grandchildren.